ClayNdugga/youtube-comments/README.md

 5. **Job Completion**:
    - Updates the job status in DynamoDB to "complete" once processing is finished.
-   - Notifies the user through API responses or callbacks.
+   - The client "long polls" the backend uses the updated status to retrieve the results

 ## Components